 Must see for history buffs: Captain Timothy Hill House, a small cabin that is preserved to look like an 18th-century sea captain’s home.
 Tiny but fascinating.

-One of our favorite spots in Virginia’s Shenandoah Valley, there’s more to this charming small town than the caverns.
+One of our favorite spots in Virginia’s Shenandoah Valley, there’s more to this charming small town than some of the best caverns in VA.

 Luray was a frontier town in the 19th century, and you can visit one of the largest living history museums at the Shenandoah Heritage museum, one of the best things to do in Luray.